acepor/acepor.github.io/about.md

 permalink: /about/
 ---

-This blog aims to record my experiences of the transformation from an art student to a programmer.
+This blog aims to record my experiences of the transformation from an arts student to a programmer.